 Lower Heart Disease’s Risk

-A basic fall side dish is more than apologizing for eating more Longaniza sausage or fried chicken wings.
-The Brussels sprout is full of nutrients such as vitamin C. A diet is rich in fruit or vegetables vitamin C has been linked to a lower risk of chronic cardiovascular cause in studies.
+A basic fall side dish is more than about enjoying everything there is about Longaniza sausage.
+The Brussels sprout is full of nutrients such as vitamin C. A diet rich in fruit or vegetables vitamin C has been linked to a lower risk of chronic cardiovascular disease in studies.

 Brussels sprouts are richly antioxidant, lead to healthy cells, and lower cancer risks.
 Try chopping fresh brussels sprouts for chicken salad as such and roasting with garlic and mustard sauce for a tasty and straightforward weeknight side dish.